timbuktuvariance/seazineNew/content/blog/creating-a-new-theme.md

 ### The Home Page

 The home page, or landing page, is the first page that many visitors to a site see.
-It is the index.html file in the root directory of the web site.
-Since Hugo writes files to the public/ directory, our home page is public/index.html.
+It is the index.html file in the root directory o

 ### Site Configuration File